tjbreshears/tolkien_calculator/README.md

 * Sliders cause displayed values to update
 * Data validation for Goodreads score ( >=1 and <=5 )

-## Features to be Done
+## To Do
 * ~Integrate Goodreads~ [API no longer supported]
+* Clean up JS
+* Display cover of book with score
 * Allow user to set own weighted percentages
-* Display cover of book with score